theShim/Super-Schizo-Man-Official/ideas/story.md

 ### Initial dialogue
 - Begin with dialogue with some guy at a house or something maybe a cabin
-- Have him talk abot some generic boss and tells you its location
+- Have him talk about some generic boss and tells you its location
-- Follow the butterfly's instructions to get there, but he should generally be annoying as hell (hence yunyang's the VA for it)
+- Follow the butterfly's instructions to get there, but he should generally be annoying as hell

->- Transition from grassy area to denser forest to darker undergrodun area?
+>- Transition from grassy area to denser forest to darker underground area?

 ### Area 1
 >- Get to know attacks n stuff